Gruszecki/Janka/README.md

 # **_Janka_**
 ### **Online Radio Player**
-###### Janka is (actually will be) a standalone device built on a Raspberry Pi with python, which is meant to play internet radio stations.
+###### Janka is a standalone device (not finished yet) built on a Raspberry Pi with python, which is meant to play internet radio stations.

 #### Main functionalities:
 * playing saved stations _(choosable with buttons and voice command)_